miklevin/MikeLev.in/_posts/2023-04-27-adding-an-advice-from-openai-field-to-my-journal.md

 ---
 date: 2023-04-27
 title: Adding an Advice From OpenAI Field to my Journal
-permalink: /blog/adding-an-advice-from-openai-field-to-my-journal/
 headline: "Exploring the Value of OpenAI: My Journey as a Cyborg with AI-Assisted Thought Processes"
 description: I'm a cyborg who is exploring the value of OpenAI, utilizing AI-assisted thought processes and hotkeys to turn the AI on and off.
 I'm testing a function to give advice from the OpenAI API and am using it to summarize blog posts into meta descriptions, headlines, and keywords, as well as suggest life improvements.
 keywords: Cyborg, AI, Hotkeys, Laptop Keyboard, OpenAI, Summarizing, Meta Descriptions, Headlines, Keywords, Life Improvements, Function, Advice, API, Testing
-categories: meta descriptions, keywords, ai, openai, api
+categories: headlines, openai, meta descriptions, keywords, api, ai
+permalink: /blog/adding-an-advice-from-openai-field-to-my-journal/
 layout: post
 ---

 I lost time lately on turning myself into a cyborg.
 My thought process is AI-assisted now by default.
 Yes, I keep Copilot on by default again now in